 Conceptual Artist Uses Anything To Get Ideas Across

-Conceptual artists would use any materials they have access to or the materials they feel would best help convert the message they are trying to convey.
+Conceptual artists would use any materials they can access or the materials they feel would best help convert the message they are trying to convey.

 Conceptual Art – Process Of The Art Is Important